 - Spironolactone – They are androgen blockers; useful in treating acne due to hormonal imbalance and they also help decrease sebum production.

 Recurring acne breakouts are difficult to control with the majority of cases requiring oral medicines.
-Oral medication works from the inside to control acne and improve skin health.
+The oral medication works from the inside to control acne and improve skin health.
 Pimples can also occur on other parts of the body where topical pimple medicine creams are insufficient.
 Intake of oral medicines works on all parts of the body.

-All prescribed pimple treatment medicines are certified and dermatologically approved.
+Medicated Creams: All prescribed pimple treatment medicines are certified and dermatologically approved.
 But, every type of treatment will come with its own set of pros and cons.

 - They unclog pores, and they are good for treating blackheads and whiteheads.